rsksmart/docs-style-guide/README.md

-# Rootstock documentation style guide
+# Rootstock Documentation Style Guide

 This repository contains the documentation and the Vale rules for the Rootstock documentation style guide.

 The style guide itself is written in Markdown and contained in the `en` directory.

-Based on:
+It is based on:
 - [Canonical Style Guide](https://github.com/canonical/praecepta)
 - [Google Developer Documentation Style Guide](https://developers.google.com/style)